jlinick/EclipseAutomator/README.md

     {"name": "c4", "time": "2024-04-08T14:57:25.800000-05:00", "text": "End of Eclipse"}
 ],
 ```
-*Note that the automated actions are all based on these times, so these do need to be entered properly.
-If you enter them manually we recommend you use proper ISO formatting that includes the timezone, as it is better to be explicit rather than implicit- if timezone is not included the timings will default to your currently set computer timezone on runtime.*
+*Note that the automated actions are all based on these times, so ensure they are entered properly.
+If you enter them manually we recommend you use proper ISO formatting that includes the timezone (it is better to be explicit rather than implicit).
+If timezone is not included the timings will default to your currently set computer timezone on runtime.*

 ### equipment